 Every year, about 200 new research studies, systematic reviews and meta-analyses, literature reviews, and case reports are published in the scientific literature.
 For the clinician, these many papers make it nearly impossible to keep up with the literature.

 In this online review, Jan Dommerholt explores the most pertinent literature on myofascial pain and dry needling.
 The review will include studies on the mechanisms of myofascial pain, clinical applications, and new uses of dry needling, for example, for neurologic conditions (i.e., spasticity), performance enhancement, scar tissue and fascial adhesions, and tendinopathies.

 At the end of the webinar, students will be fully up-to-date on the latest developments in the scientific myofascial pain and dry needling literature up to September 2021.

-This course is pending approved by the Maryland State Board of Physical Therapy Examiners for .3 CEUs.
+This course has been approved by the Maryland State Board of Physical Therapy Examiners for .3 CEUs.

 To receive APTA of Maryland Dry Needling theoretical hours for practice you must register for the live version to receive credit.
 Click here to register for the live version.

 No discounts available for the pre-recorded course.